ashutoshvimal/ECOMMERCE/README.md

 Hi!
-My name is **Mihir Baidya**, I have created this MERN Stack Project.
+My name is **Ashutosh Vimal**, I have created this MERN Stack Project.

 # Prerequisite